SenseLogic/SPARK/README.md

     *   video upload
     *   document upload

-Both are fully functional, but mostly unstyled on purpose.
+Both are fully functional, but the public website is almost unstyled, on purpose.

 The template files are located in the **PROJECT** folder, and have no external dependencies except **VISTA**, a minimalistic front-end framework.